indabax-za/indabax-za.github.io/content/faq/_index.md

 UKZN's Risk Management Service is available under 031 260 7133 or 031 260 7265.

+#### {{<icon "ti-alert">}} &nbsp; **What is the risk of xenophobic disruptions?** {.faq-item}

+The Deep Learning Indaba, as well as its local offspring, is a pan-African movement based on inclusivity, and we take a firm stance against any intimidation, violence or polemic against foreign nationals.
+We are monitoring the current tensions closely, and take the safety of our non-South African delegates very seriously.

+Luckily, Westville campus is located in a residential area and far from protest hotspots, and also our recommended area for off-campus accommodation is generally safe.
+We encourage delegates to reach out to us if they have any concerns.

 ## Time

 #### {{<icon "fa-solid fa-clock">}} &nbsp; **When should I arrive/leave for the Indaba𝕏?** {.faq-item}